-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated June 1, 2006 relating to the financial statements, financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in ViaSat, Inc.'s Annual Report on Form 10-K for the year ended March 31, 2006.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of ViaSat, Inc. of our report dated May 25, 2007 relating to the financial statements, financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting of ViaSat, Inc.'s Annual Report on Form 10-K for the year ended March 30, 2007.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.